2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 Take a Hike

 Easily the most popular attraction of all is the amazing Zion Hikes.
 Zion is known for its exceptional hiking due to its steep trails and amazing views.
 Choose to hike through the virgin river and experience the narrows or perhaps take in sweeping views of Angels Landing.
-Either path you choose you won’t be disappointed!
+Either path you choose you wonât be disappointed!
 I have outlined all the main hikes to experience in the hiking below.
+During winter and early spring, be aware of the dangers posed by falling ice and check trail conditions before setting out.

 Explore the Scenery + Wildlife along Zion Canyon Drive

-If you’re looking to sit back and relax taking a shuttle ride along Zion Canyon Drive is the way to go.
+If youâre looking to sit back and relax, taking a shuttle ride along Zion Canyon Drive is the way to go.
 Marvel at the dramatic cliffside views while you make your way deeper into the canyon.
 You can get off at any of the 9 stops and take a leisurely stroll through the park.
 I highly recommend the riverside walk as that was our favorite easy hike!
-Finally, you’ll most likely be able to spot lots of wildlife.
+Finally, youâll most likely be able to spot lots of wildlife.
 We saw tons of bighorn sheep.

 Rent Bikes in Zion

 Renting bikes in Zion was the highlight of our trip.
-I couldn’t recommend this more.
-We rented e-bikes from Zion Peddler ($25 an hour $75 for the entire day).
+I couldnât recommend this more.
+We rented e-bikes from Zion Peddler ($25 an hour, $75 for the entire day).
 We then rode along the entirety of Zion Canyon Scenic Drive and back for sunset.
 It was heavenly!
-Some things to note are you have to come to a complete stop when riding your bike when a shuttle is behind you in order for them to pass you.
-Surprisingly we didn’t run into too many shuttles during our sunset drive.
+Some things to note are, you have to come to a complete stop when riding your bike when a shuttle is behind you for them to pass you.
+The park shuttle operates during peak seasons to manage visitor traffic and ensure safety.
+Surprisingly, we didnât run into too many shuttles during our sunset drive.

 Visit a Hidden Spring